thuanvu301103/Bank-statement-Search-website/README.md

 ## Database

 ### Approach
-- Implement File-based database - An singleton object that serve as a database across all modules
+- Implement File-based database - A Singleton object that serves as a database across all modules
 - The size of ```*csv``` file is enormous and we will conduct load/stress tests, so reading the entire file to RAM for query is not a good choice.
 The best option is to create a streamline to read ```*cvs``` file.
 - For random Access line or cell, we build Offset Index mechanism for each file then run this inside constructor.